-At Victoria Polytechnic Eric Law developed the practical and theoretical skill set needed to kick-start a successful career in the logistics industry.
+At Victoria University Polytechnic Eric Law developed the practical and theoretical skill set needed to kick-start a successful career in the logistics industry.
 He’s found his studies directly applicable to his cadetship role at DP World Australia.

 "The the best thing about studying at VU was being able to connect study to the real world.